stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 ![](/uploads/6-elements-of-collaboration.jpg)

-### benefits of one digital workspace
+### benefits of one digital workspace for OKRs

 Having everything you need to execute OKRs in one digital workspace provides two enormous benefits for your business, leaders and team members:

 1. (Subject to your chosen security settings) execution is transparent to everyone, thus rapidly accelerating accountability and performance
 2. Engagement is elevated, as there are many reasons to be there inside the app - rather than that annoying experience of having to remember to open a single-use-OKR app just to update progress or actuals

-## balancing time between strategy execution and daily work
+## balancing time between strategy execution and daily work with OKRs

 \#stratapp helps solve this age old problem, which has existed for hundreds of years, well before the concept of OKRs.

 ![](/uploads/balancing-strategy-and-daily-execution.PNG)
 Most leaders and motivated employees are great at ideation, planning and coming up with a 1 to 3 year strategy tree.
 In fact, many studies have shown how leaders of all demographics rate themselves highly on their ability to do those things.
 The challenge is execution.
 As Chris Sacca, an investor in Twitter and Uber, famously said: “Ideas are cheap, execution is everything!”.

+### OKR design thesis for #stratapp

 Solving this challenge goes to the heart of the #stratapp thesis.
 If we can bring everything you need to do on strategy formulation, strategy execution, learning, time management and daily work, into one digital workspace - that has consistent user experience across each of those features - then we will empower each employee to optimize their own balance between working on strategy and getting their day to day work done.